Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Compliance Through Science

-Hayley believes that one of the most significant reasons for the dramatic success she has had with both professional athletes and the general public is that people learn about the application of the science of yoga with their own bodies.
+Hayley believes that one of the most significant reasons for the dramatic success she has had with both professional athletes and the general public is when people learn about the application of the science of yoga with their own bodies.

 She also believes that a person's understanding of the underlying science dramatically impacts rates of compliance.
 People that regularly apply these simple techniques to their life, get the results.
 They feel empowered by their participation in applying the scientific methods of focused yoga.